juju/juju-gui/docs/index.rst

 ..
 JujuGUI documentation master file, created by sphinx-quickstart on Tue Jul 10 23:15:46 2012.
-   This file should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ======================
 Juju GUI documentation